core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 A client can read the configuration of a topic by making a FETCH request to the topic resource URI with a filter for specific topic properties.
 This is done in order to retrieve part of the current topic resource.

-The request contains a CBOR map with a configuration filter or 'conf-filter', a CBOR array of topic properties, as defined in {{pubsub-parameters}}.
+The request contains a CBOR map with a configuration filter or 'conf-filter', a CBOR array of topic properties, using the same abbreviations defined in {{pubsub-parameters}}.
 Each element of the array specifies one requested topic property of the current topic resource (see {{topic-resource-representation}}).

 On success, the broker returns a 2.05 (Content) response with a representation of the topic resource.
 The response has as payload the partial representation of the topic resource as specified in {{topic-resource-representation}}.

-If requirements are defined for the client to read the topic as requested and the broker does not successfully assess that those requirements are met, then the broker MUST respond with a 4.03 (Forbidden) error.
+If requirements are defined for the client to read the topic as requested and the broker does not successfully assess that those requirements are met, then the broker MUST reply with a 4.03 (Forbidden) error response.

 The response payload is a CBOR map, whose possible entries are specified in {{topic-resource-representation}} and use the same abbreviations defined in {{pubsub-parameters}}.

-Both request and response MUST have Content-Format set to "application/core-pubsub+cbor".
+Both request and response MUST have Content-Format set to TBD606 ("application/core-pubsub+cbor").

+The response CBOR map includes entries for each topic property specified in the request and available in the broker's topic resource representation.

 Example: